Cincinnati Parks

 General Questions: parks.ne@cincinnati-oh.gov or call 513-321-6070

-Cincinnati Parks depends on the support of volunteers in our endless efforts to combat the impact of invasive plant species throughout our parks system.
+Cincinnati Parks depends on the support of volunteers in our efforts to combat the impact of invasive plant species throughout our parks system.
 Cincinnati Parks makes up 10% of the city's land mass, including thousands of acres of forest and woodland areas.
-We are faced with acres of honeysuckle, invasive vines, garlic mustard, lesser celandine and other aggressive and stubborn non-native plant species.
-Our mighty, but limited staff cannot not consistently manage the aggressive nature of these plants without community involvement.
+Stewarding this land effectively is a massive undertaking, one in which our volunteers play a valuable role.

 Volunteers are organized by staff and community leaders.
-This structured program offers a wide range of opportunity for volunteers to engage in our efforts of habitat restoration and the preservation of our natural areas.
-Volunteers work alongside staff and other volunteers on service projects from an introductory or novice level up to eventually becoming trained and established as a Volunteer Site Leader, which can include holding a license to apply pesticide, certify volunteers in pesticide application, and becoming an integral part of implementing the long-term land management plan of a Cincinnati Parks designated area.
+This structured program offers a wide range of opportunities for volunteers to engage in our habitat restoration efforts and the preservation of our natural areas.
+Volunteers work alongside staff and other volunteers on service projects beginning at an introductory level and can work towards becoming a Trained Service Person, Volunteer Group Leader, or Volunteer Site Leader.
+These roles allow our volunteers to become an integral part of implementing the long-term land management plans at many of our Cincinnati Parks nature preserves.

 The roles and requirements of this program are outlined below: